tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-bug-with-kramdown-and-rouge-with-github-pages.md

 As a test, I have a [sample Jekyll site here built by Github Pages](http://idratherbewriting.com/kramdowntest/jekyll/update/2016/02/05/welcome-to-jekyll.html) that contains the Kramdown/Rouge configuration.
 The page has code blocks both inside and outside of list items.
 You can see that when a list contains code blocks, instead of `pre` tags surrounding the code, `code` tags get inserted instead. `pre` tags set the code off in `div` tags whereas `code` tags keep it inline.

+I included both the {% raw %}{% highlight %}{% endraw %} approach (which works but breaks the list numbering) and the backticks approach, which is the syntax used on Github's Markdown.

 <figure><img src="{{ "/images/githubkramdowncrap.png" | prepend: site.baseurl }}" alt="Github / Kramdown / Rouge issues" /><figcaption>See how when you insert a code block inside a list, the wrong syntax highlighting gets applied?
 The syntax highlighting works fine outside the code blocks.</figcaption></figure>

-In my test, I used several techniques for the code blocks &mash; ruby syntax highlighter code, backticks, and tildes.
+In my test, I also explored the syntax highlighting outside of lists as well.

 The repo is here -- [kramdowntest](https://github.com/tomjohnson1492/kramdowntest) -- if you want to clone it and play around with it.